ShaivaMuthaiyah/DailyQuote-Email-SAM/README.md

   sam init
   ```

 Set it up with the language you want to work with and choose the 'Hello World' example project as a base.
-You can follow this guide here (https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-getting-started-hello-world.html)
+You can follow this guide here at  https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-getting-started-hello-world.html